michaelsbradleyjr/vps-setup/README.md

     source $NVM_DIR/nvm.sh
     nvm use v0.5.1

+If I haven't installed the `curl` package already (it's included in the "helpful things" list above), I'll need to do so since NVM depends on it:

+    $ sudo aptitude install curl
+    ...

 NVM isn't quite ready for use, as I need to modify my user's shell environment to properly load `~/.sh_nvm`, and for me this means altering my user account to default to [Z shell](http://zsh.sourceforge.net/) instead of Bash.

 Zsh is certainly not a prerequisite for NVM, but I like what it does for me, especially with the help of a Zsh framework named [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).